 List of Local Resources: The Pawling School District has compiled a list of local resources and services available for those in need, of meals, toiletries, legal advice, and more.
 Access it here.

-Breakfast and Lunch is available from the Pawling Central School District (PCDS).
-PCSD students and/or siblings 18 years old or younger, living in a household with a Pawling district student, can sign up to get breakfast and lunch meals each day.
+The Pawling Central School District (PCDS) is accepting registrations for students to get free meals for July-August.
+PCSD students and/or siblings 18 years old or younger, living in a household with a Pawling district student, can sign up.

 Visit https://www.pawlingschools.org/food_services to sign up and see distribution sites.
 Call 845-855-4605 for assistance.